 Jesus was the ultimate champion for women’s rights.
 We cannot truly reflect His heart or carry His message unless we follow His example.

-J. Lee Grady is contributing editor of Charisma magazine.
+J. Lee Grady is a contributing editor of Charisma magazine.
 You can learn more about his ministry at www.themordecaiproject.org.
-This article is reprinted by permission from Charisma magazine online.
+This article is reprinted with permission from Charisma magazine online.